Arcadia-Science/2024-paired-token-masking/README.md

 ## Purpose & Description

-TODO: Briefly describe the core analyses performed in the repository and the motivation behind them.

-## Link to publication

-TODO.
+Please refer to the publication:  TODO

-## Installation and Setup
+## Installation

 This repository uses conda to manage software environments and installations.
 You can find operating system-specific instructions for installing miniconda [here](https://docs.conda.io/projects/miniconda/en/latest/).
 After installing, run the following command to create the environment.